My role as doctoral student

 • If your dissertation is based on articles, all your accepted publications should be uploaded in Biblio (Ghent University Academic Bibliography).
 Not yet accepted publications may not be uploaded in Biblio.
 For publications with multiple authors, also upload the authorship protocol form in Plato.

-• At the latest at 16:00 on the day before the Faculty Council, you upload your dissertation in Plato and add a summary in Dutch and English, whether or not in the dissertation itself (300 to maximum 500 words), written in an accessible language, without jargon.
-You have the required number of copies of the dissertation printed and deliver them to the Faculty Student Administration (FSA) no later than 16:00 on the day before the Faculty Council.
-The number of copies will be communicated to you by the Faculty Student Administration (FSA).
-If you wish the Faculty Student Administration (FSA) to send the copy for your supervisor(s), you also submit these additional copies at that time.
+• If requested, paper copies of your dissertation should be submitted to the Faculty Student Administration (FSA) by 16:00 the day before the meeting of the Faculty Council.
+The number of copies will be communicated by the Faculty Student Administration (FSA).
+If you want the Faculty Student Administration (FSA) to send the copy for your supervisor(s), you also submit these additional copies at that time.

 • Joint PhD.
 Even if you defend your dissertation at a partner institution as part of a joint doctorate, you need to submit the dissertation prior to the Faculty Council meeting of the Faculty of Arts and Philosophy at Ghent University before the start of the doctoral examination.
 If you defend your dissertation at Ghent University, the full Ghent University regulations apply, and the stipulations specified in the co-operation agreement are taken into account.